Holiday cancellation cover can help if the unexpected happens and you can't make your trip and should be considered when you book a holiday.

 A quarter of the policies studied were able to offer a discount if cancellation and currtailment cover was excluded, but you should think carefully before removing such an important part of your policy.

 But often overlooked is the fact that insurance can be needed months before you even start to pack your suitcase.

-Many travellers miss out on cancellation cover because they leave buying their insurance until the last minute and are therefore unable to claim if something unexpected happens.
+Many travellers miss out on holiday cancellation cover because they leave buying their insurance until the last minute and are therefore unable to claim if something unexpected happens.

 It's a much better idea to take out travel cover soon after you book your holiday than leaving it until just before you go